S&P 500, Dow end at record highs as weak jobs data eases rate worries

 A raft of upbeat earnings also helped stocks, and S&P 500 earnings are now estimated to have increased 50.4% in the first quarter from a year ago, which would be the highest growth rate since the first quarter of 2010, according to Refinitiv data.

-Payments firm Square Inc rose 4.2% after reporting a better-than-expected quarterly profit, as surging demand for bitcoin fueled a jump in cryptocurrency transactions on its application.
+Payments firm Square Inc (SQ.N) rose after reporting a better-than-expected quarterly profit, as surging demand for bitcoin fueled a jump in cryptocurrency transactions on its application. read more

-Streaming device maker Roku Inc jumped 11.5%following an upbeat revenue outlook, while fitness equipment maker Peloton Interactive Inc gained as it laid out steps to improve the safety of its equipment.
+Streaming device maker Roku Inc (ROKU.O) jumped following an upbeat revenue outlook, while fitness equipment maker Peloton Interactive Inc (PTON.O) gained as it laid out steps to improve the safety of its equipment. read more

-Expedia Group Inc shares rose 5.2% as analysts raised price targets following the company’s upbeat results.
+Expedia Group Inc (EXPE.O) shares rose as analysts raised price targets following the company's upbeat results.

-Advancing issues outnumbered declining ones on the NYSE by a 3.27-to-1 ratio; on Nasdaq, a 2.12-to-1 ratio favored advancers.

-The S&P 500 posted 164 new 52-week highs and one new low; the Nasdaq Composite recorded 164 new highs and 64 new lows.

 Our Standards: The Thomson Reuters Trust Principles.